sklnhunt/JSTokenFinder/README.md

 # JSTokenFinder

-* jstokenfinder a Python file which takes javascript URL or URLs as a file (.txt) and find tokens from it from given regular expressions if it finds anything in js file then it will print.
+* jstokenfinder is a Python file which takes javascript URL or URLs as a file (.txt) and find tokens from it from given regular expressions if it finds anything in js file then it will print.

 ## Usage